OpsChasingDev/Redirected.Folder.Health/Explanation.md

 - only output from remote machines will be a custom PS object with the user/computer/library information
 - host will initiate remote code and gather all the output (collection of custom PS objects)
 - host will then do all logic necessary to return the user desired output
+- create a wrapper for Invoke-Command so users can set a throttle limit on the concurrency